hilldani/hilldani.github.io/src/pages/blog/ptrace-powers.md

 2. ymm = AVX256
 3. zmm = AVX512

-These can greatly increase the speed of cryptography and AI matrix multiplcations, but often it is hard to tell if you are using them.
+These can greatly increase the speed of cryptography and AI matrix multiplications, but often it is hard to tell if you are using them.
 Thankfully, at the end of this trace we see `unpckhpd xmm0,xmm0` which means we are successfully using AVX128.